One of the most asked questions during my appearances on MSNBC's Your Business revolved around timing a new business.

 Do you have a great location?

-This can be a great asset but test it by asking your friends if they go to that center and why or why not.
-You don’t want to get “a deal” on a property only to learn later it was due to poor visibility or parking.
+This can be a great asset, but test it by asking your friends if they go to that center and why or why not.
+You don’t want to get “a deal” on a property only to learn later if it was due to poor visibility or parking.
 You never want to be 100 feet from success, so visibility is key.

 Do you like to create a team atmosphere, or do you want to be the "OWNER?"